FunPhase: A Periodic Functional Autoencoder for Motion Generation via Phase Manifolds: Experiments

+\textbf{Datasets.} To assess robustness across characters and motion types, we evaluate on both human and animal motion datasets.
+We use \textsc{100Style}~\cite{mason2022_100style} for stylized human locomotion, \textsc{Dog}~\cite{zhang2018mode} for quadruped motion with frequent mode transitions, and \textsc{Truebones ZOO}~\cite{truebones} for large-scale multi-skeleton evaluation.
+Unless otherwise specified, sequences are divided into fixed-length 60-frame windows.
+Additional preprocessing details are provided in the Appendix \ref{app:datasets}.

+\textbf{Metrics.} We evaluate reconstruction and generation quality using standard metrics for spatial accuracy, temporal coherence, physical plausibility, and perceptual fidelity.
+These include joint position and rotation errors, NPSS, physics-based measures such as foot sliding and acceleration smoothness, as well as FID, classification accuracy, and diversity for generation.
+For \textsc{Truebones ZOO}, we additionally report coverage and diversity metrics following~\cite{gat2025anytop}.
+Complete metric definitions and implementation details are provided in Appendix~\ref{app:metrics}.

 \textbf{Baselines.} We first compare our FunPhase model with DeepPhase~\cite{starke2022deepphase} on the reconstruction task using both \textsc{100Style} and \textsc{Dog} datasets, and provide visual comparisons for the motion controller.
-To our knowledge, this is the first work to explore motion generation in a \emph{function space}.
+In the generative setting, to our knowledge, our work is the first to explore motion generation in a \emph{function space}.
 Nevertheless, we compare with state-of-the-art latent diffusion approaches: the Absolute Coordinate Motion Diffusion Model (ACMDM) \cite{meng2025absolute}, the original Latent Motion Diffusion model (LDM) \cite{chen2023executing}, and the Conditional Autoregressive Motion Diffusion Model (CAMDM) \cite{chen2024taming}, which achieves state-of-the-art performance on stylized human locomotion (\textsc{100Style}).
+To further validate our autoencoder, we also compare the autoencoder component of ACMDM and the VAE component of LDM against our FunPhase autoencoder.
 For multi-skeleton settings, we further compare with AnyTop \cite{gat2025anytop} and SinMDM \cite{raab2023single}.
 We use the released checkpoints for CAMDM, AnyTop, and retrain ACMDM and LDM on the \textsc{100Style} dataset using their official code and settings.
-To further validate our autoencoder, we also compare the AE component of ACMDM and the VAE component of LDM against our FunPhase autoencoder.
-Finally, we include our Function Autoencoder without the phase component as an additional baseline for both reconstruction and generation tasks.
+Finally, we include our Function Autoencoder without the phase decomposition as an additional baseline for both reconstruction and generation tasks.